OPENING WEEKEND MAY 1ST AND 2ND (SAT AND SUN) 11AM-4PM THEN THURSDAYS TO SATURDAYS 11AM-4PM

 Stay home if not feeling well

 Wear a face covering (except children under two years old), see below for more details.
+As of June 15, 2021, those who have received both doses of the vaccine may enter without a mask when visiting the museums.
+Verification may be required.

 Practice 6’ physical distancing